Bob Mackie: Personal life

-On March 14, 1960, Mackie married LuLu Porter (née Marianne Wolford), a singer, actress, and later an acting teacher.
-The couple had a son, Robert Gordon Mackie Jr. (known as "Robin"), the previous year.
+On March 14, 1960, Mackie married LuLu Porter (née Marianne Wolford), a singer and actress, and later an acting teacher.
 The couple divorced in 1963.
-Robert Mackie, a makeup artist, died in 1993 at the age of 33 of an AIDS-related illness, predeceasing his parents.
+They had a son, Robert Gordon Mackie, Jr. (known as "Robin"),.
+Robin, a makeup artist, died in 1993 at the age of 33 of an AIDS-related illness, predeceasing his parents.

 Beginning in 1963, Mackie's significant other was costume designer Ray Aghayan, whom Mackie worked with as an assistant.
 The two worked together through the 1970s, as well as having separate clients.
 They remained together until Aghayan's death in 2011.